-1. You are a member or co-opted member of XXX Council and hence you shall have regard to the following principles:
+1. You are a member or co-opted member of Surlingham Council and hence you shall have regard to the following principles:

 - honesty, and